 These declutter tips for success will be the key to finally having the simplified home you’ve always wanted.
 Consider these steps your prep work to make the process so much easier.

 I am a little more excited about this post than maybe I should be!
-I think I am a closet organizing, decluttering junkie!
-I love to organize and purge and all that jazz but for many years I have been closing the door on some major areas of our home!
+I love to declutter and purge and all that jazz.
+Many years I have been closing the door on some major areas of our home.
 And I mean literally closing the door!!

 Simple living is high on our list!

 Overwhelmed should not be how we feel when we are home!
 Sure, there are things in life that we can’t control but clutter is not one of them.
 Our homes should be our haven.
 For me an unorganized, overflowing with excess home is not simple living at all.

 “Everything we keep in our house is inventory that we have to manage and it adds to our mental load.”
 The Minimal Mom

 Have a conversation with everyone in your house of your intentions.
 Don’t point the finger or play the blame game because that will never motivate them.
 Give examples of what you are doing that causes some clutter frustrations in your day and then let them follow.
 If they don’t follow right away that’s ok, they will eventually follow your lead.

 **Do you have college kids?
 Wait until after a couple of semester away at college before you ask them to declutter.
 A little time away from things they thought they would keep forever will be easier to let go.

 I know what you’re thinking, decluttering the house is cleaning.
 No, it’s not!